 Forest Glen Middle School

-- The teacher population of 72 teachers has stayed relatively flat over five school years.
+- The teacher population of 77 teachers has grown by 11% over five school years.

 |Grades Offered||Grades 6-8|